 Undergraduate Teaching Assistant (UTA) Program

-In addition to course-specific duties, UTAs are required to perform a service function for the Department of Biology by proctoring one exam (in a course other than the one the UTA is assigned to) or administering one faculty teaching evaluation during the semester.
+In addition to course-specific duties, UTAs may be required to perform a service function for the Department of Biology such as proctoring an exam in a course other than the one to which the UTA is assigned.

 |L112: Biological Mechanisms||See Schedule||